freddiejbawden/notes/exc/google-file-system.md

 GFS decouples the flow of data from control flow.
 Data flow is handled linearly, this means that we can make use of the computers full bandwidth to transfer the data.

-To move linearly effectivly, we hop to the closest machine in terms of network topology.
+To move linearly effectively, we hop to the closest machine in terms of network topology.

 We also use TCP piplelining (start transfering out when we receieve) to minimise latency.